mlenzen/cookiecutter-flask/README.md

 - Flask-WTForms with login and registration forms
 - Flask-Login for authentication
 - Flask-Bcrypt for password hashing
-- Procfile for deploying to a PaaS (e.g. Heroku)
 - pytest and Factory-Boy for testing (example tests included)
 - Flask's Click CLI configured with simple commands
 - CSS and JS minification using webpack